 Dual and Concurrent Enrollment Programs

-Our Creating Opportunities for Academic Success and Transfer (COAST) program places academic coaches in 16 local schools.
-These coaches offer guidance and help smooth the path from high school to college.
-Learn more.
+The Creating Opportunities for Academic Success and Transfer (COAST) program places coordinators in various local schools.
+These coordinators offer guidance and help to smooth the path from high school to college.

 Prince George's County high school students can attend Prince George’s Community College full time in their senior year.
 Early Admissions is a program for high school students who have already met their high school requirements.